Research

-Colonialism, Hunting, and India’s Northeast [I’m working on an article on the relationship between hunting and resource extraction in the Undivided Assam.
-Figures of interest include nitib shikaris (native hunters) like Tarun Ram Phukan and Prasannalal Choudhury, and European hunters like Frank Nicholls and Patrick Hanley, who operated in the region.]
+My current focus is on the relationship between hunting and resource extraction in Undivided Assam.
+Figures of interest include nitib shikaris like Tarun Ram Phukan and Prasannalal Choudhury, and European hunters like Frank Nicholls and Patrick Hanley, who operated in the region.
+Here, my interest extends into the Assam-Burma connection.

 “Storying Worlds of Radical Alterity: The Self and the Other in the Fiction of Life Extension.”
 Stanford-Berkeley English Graduate Conference, Stanford University.
 April 22-23, 2023.
 [Presented virtually]